ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 - [Running untrusted JavaScript in Node.js](https://pixeljets.com/blog/executing-untrusted-javascript/)
 - [How do languages support executing untrusted user code at runtime?](https://langdev.stackexchange.com/a/2861)
 - [Safely Evaluating JavaScript with Context Data](https://www.codeproject.com/Tips/5299942/Safely-Evaluating-JavaScript-with-Context-Data)

----

-> We're gathering insights around API development and I'd appreciate if you could take a minute to [fill out the survey](https://tally.so/r/31KZAg).

----